zhiyun-cn/zhiyun-cn.github.io/_pages/includes/pub.md

 **IEEE Transactions on Vehicular Technology** (IEEE TVT, IF = 6.239), 2022. [[pdf](https://drive.google.com/file/d/1KnDymadz5cNbzZuH-KHVSnRQS9HIgnVW/view?usp=sharing)]

-- We propose a parallel coevolutionary algorithm that evolves the configuration of each knot simultaneously, thus generating dynamically feasible trajectories and reducing the overall energy consumption of multiple EVs in a platoon.
+- Developed a trajectory planning method that reduced fuel consumption for platoons of vehicles (where vehicles travel closely together in a group, like a virtual train) on highways, enabling more eco-friendly and cost-effective transportation.

 </div></div>